Dealing with Difficult Feelings

 Learning to deal with difficult emotions means that you must accept that you are feeling this way.
 Denying that you are sad or angry does not help you to feel less depressed or angry.
 Instead, it can make you feel even more of these difficult emotions.

-When you accept that you are feeling a particular emotion, you can decide to be compassionate and understanding toward yourself, in the same way you would toward others who are struggling with similar feelings.
+When you accept that you are feeling a particular emotion, you can decide to be compassionate and understanding toward yourself, in the same way you would toward others struggling with similar feelings.
 You can’t stop the feelings, but you can accept that this is what you need to feel right now, so what is the best way to move forward.

 When you let go of the need to control all of your emotions and learn to deal with painful feelings, you become open to what happens in your life, what will unfold in the future, and how these feelings can inform your present.
 It provides you with greater insight into your happiness and satisfaction, as well.